Nurse education: Scope

 Nursing education includes instruction in topic areas.
 These are nursing assessment, nursing diagnosis, and nursing care planning.

 In the United States, nursing students learn through traditional classroom and lab instruction.
 Nursing education also involves clinical rotations and simulation, throughout their schooling, to develop care planning and clinical reasoning.
 At the end of schooling, nursing students in the US and Canada must take and pass the NCLEX (National Council of Licensure Examination) to practice.
+Simulation is a version of some actual instruments or working conditions designed to illustrate some behavioral dimensions of a physical or abstract system via the behavior of another system.
+The main goal of simulation in healthcare is to prepare students to face clinical situations, increase patients' safety, reduce errors, and improve nurses' clinical judgments.
+Simulation as a teaching method includes activities that mock an actual clinical environment and has been designed to illustrate processes, decision-making, and critical thinking via techniques such as role-play or instruments like educational films and models, scenarios, and case studies.